Skip to content

 What is the REBUS model in psychedelic research?#

-The REBUS model (Relaxed Beliefs Under pSychedelics) is Robin Carhart-Harris's framework explaining how psychedelics produce therapeutic effects.
-Core idea: the brain normally relies on high-level prior beliefs to filter experience; psychedelics temporarily relax these priors, allowing bottom-up information to reach awareness.
-This explains both insight (seeing patterns from outside them) and risk (in unstable conditions, loosened priors can destabilize rather than heal).
+The REBUS model (Relaxed Beliefs Under pSychedelics) is Robin Carhart-Harris's framework for how psychedelics may produce their effects.
+Core idea: the brain normally relies on high-level prior beliefs to filter experience; psychedelics are thought to temporarily relax these priors, allowing more bottom-up information to reach awareness.
+Researchers use it to describe both potential insight (seeing patterns from outside them) and risk (in unstable conditions, loosened priors can destabilize).
+It is a research model, not a treatment claim.

 What does a psychedelic integration practitioner do?#